Zlika/theodore/README.md

 ### :innocent: Cheat codes

-The emulator supports cheat codes with the following format: 0AAAAA:DD with AAAAA is the RAM address (in hexadecimal) and DD is the value (in hexadecimal) that will be written at the RAM address after each invocation of retro_run().
+The emulator supports cheat codes with the following format: 0AAAAA:DD with AAAAA the RAM address (in hexadecimal) and DD the value (in hexadecimal) that will be written at the RAM address after each invocation of retro_run().

 Cf. the "cheat" directory for some actual cheat codes, as well as a Python script that helps find cheat codes from a set of save state files.